-Metro West Learning Center, formed in 2004, is dedicated to individualized, developmentally appropriate instruction that supports students with varying needs through social communication groups and tutoring, including those on the Autism Spectrum and with related disorders.
+Metro West Learning Center, founded in 2004, is dedicated to individualized, developmentally appropriate instruction that supports students with varying needs through social communication groups and tutoring, including those on the Autism Spectrum and with related disorders.
 Highly qualified staff members deliver research-based interventions in a nurturing, client-centered environment.
 MWLC is committed to meeting the ongoing needs of the Autism Community through innovative, flexible programming and responsiveness to student needs.

 We are here to help you.
 Your student will work with an experienced instructor who will target the areas where he or she needs support using age-appropriate approaches.
 The strategies and techniques utilized by our staff are the result of decades of educational research and years of personal experience.
 There are no contracts to sign and no hoops to jump through.
 Just caring, passionate and knowledgeable staff with the skills to help your child be successful at home, school and in the community.

 Dyslexia is a brain-based condition.
 It causes difficulty with reading, spelling, writing and sometimes speaking.
 In people with dyslexia, the brain has trouble recognizing or processing certain types of information.
 This can include matching letter sounds and symbols (such as the letter b making the buh sound) and blending them together to make words.

 Some people with dyslexia don’t have trouble sounding out or “decoding” words.
 But they may struggle to understand what they read.
 It can be very hard for people with dyslexia to read in a way that’s automatic, or seemingly without effort.

 Like other types of learning and attention issues, dyslexia is a lifelong condition.
 Children don’t outgrow it.

 Please contact our office to set up an evaluation or discuss programming to assist with your child’s reading, writing or math difficulties.

 Five and six-year-old social communication groups meet on Thursdays from 4:30-5:30